Karen Tuttle: Personal life

-Tuttle first married at age 18, and divorced before meeting William Primrose in 1941.
-While at Curtis studying with Primrose, at age 25, she married violist Philip Goldberg.
+Tuttle first married at age 18, and divorced several years later.
+At age 25, she married violist Philip Goldberg.
 This marriage was also short-lived.
 As a single woman, Tuttle had her daughter Robin in 1954, and she found a Reichian therapist to help her make peace with her decision to be a single mother.
 Coincidentally, in 1957, she married Dr. Morton Herskowitz, who was also a Reichian therapist.
 She remained with him for the rest of her life.
 Karen Tuttle died on December 16, 2010, in Philadelphia from complications of Alzheimer's.

 Honors and legacy

 In 1994, Tuttle was recognized by ASTA with the Artist Teacher Award.
 She also received honorary doctorate degrees from the Curtis Institute of Music in 2005 and the New England Conservatory in 2010.

 Tuttle developed the Karen Tuttle Coordination Technique by watching William Primrose play and collaborating with various people.
 Cellist Pablo Casals, violinist Alexander Schneider, violinist and doctor Demetrius Constantine Dounis, and psychiatrist Wilhelm Reich all inspired her.
 Her technique focuses on coordinating a musician's physical and emotional awareness to create a beautiful sound.
 Her method focuses on tensionless playing and is adaptable for each individual student's needs.
 The Karen Tuttle Coordination Workshop occurs annually for violists interested in exploring her technique.

-Several of her students now teach at prominent universities and music conservatories: Christine Rutledge, Sheila Browne, Caroline Coade, Susan Dubois, Edward Gazouleas, Jeffrey Irvine, Kim Kashkashian, Michelle LaCourse, Katherine Murdock, Ashan Pillai, Lawrence Power, Lynne Ramsey, André Roy, Karen Ritscher, Carol Rodland, Kate Hamilton, Masumi Per Rostad, Jennifer Stumm, and Stephen Wyrczynski.
+Many of her students have gone on to have solo careers and teach at prominent universities and music conservatories: Christine Rutledge, Sheila Browne, Caroline Coade, Susan Dubois, Edward Gazouleas, Jeffrey Irvine, Kim Kashkashian, Michelle LaCourse, Katherine Murdock, Ashan Pillai, Lawrence Power, Lynne Ramsey, André Roy, Karen Ritscher, Carol Rodland, Kate Hamilton, Masumi Per Rostad, Jennifer Stumm, Stephen Wyrczynski, and Brenton Caldwell.